 Nu Woman via Marissa Mohammed: How were you selected for Caribbean’s Next Top Model?
 How did you learn of it?

-Kendra: I learnt of the show through a website online and auditioned.
+Kendra: I learnt of the show through a website

 NW: How did you feel when you were selected to compete?
 How was the selection process done?